CD4 Cell Count

 - If VL suppression but poor CD4 rise, assess for concomitant infections and use of drugs that suppress bone marrow.
 Assess concordance of CD4 percent trends.
 Consider switch from AZT to other NRTI (e.g. TDF or ABC).
 Consider alternatives to TMP/SMX for PCP prophylaxis, and note very low risk of PCP in patients with undetectable VL and CD4 between 100 and 200 (discontinuation of prophylaxis may be considered)

-- No evidence of CD4 improvement with switiching or intensifying ART
+- No evidence of CD4 improvement with switching or intensifying ART

-- IL-2 increases CD4 count, but no clinical benefit in 2 large clinical trials (SILCAAT, ESPRIT).
+- IL-2 increases CD4 count, but no clinical benefit in 2 large clinical trials (SILCAAT, ESPRIT) and is not appropriate for use in this setting.

 - Worse clinical outcomes with poor CD4 response on ART

 - CD4 decline on ART is associated with increased mortality, especially from malignancy and cardiovascular disease.
-Decline with undetectable viral load should prompt further assessment.
+Decline with undetectable viral load should prompt assessment for comorbidities.

 - Helleberg M, Kronborg G, Larsen CS, et al. CD4 Decline Is Associated With Increased Risk of Cardiovascular Disease, Cancer, and Death in Virally Suppressed Patients With HIV.
 Clin Infect Dis.
 2013;57(2):314-21.
 [PMID:23575194]